Drivers with Disabilities in Oregon

 The program permit allows parking in:

 - Any public parking zone for 3 hours or less.

 - A metered parking zone for 3 hours or less without paying the parking meter fee or overtime penalties.

-To replace a disabled person parking permit that is lost, destroyed or mutilated, complete and submit an Application for Replacement Disabled Person Parking Permit.
+To replace a disabled person parking permit that is lost, destroyed or mutilated, complete and submit an new Application for Parking Permit for an Individual with a Disability (Form 735-265) .